Aerosol Spray Paint Fire and Burns - Indiana #1

 A woman was preparing to spray paint wicker furniture.
 Following logo-type instructions on the aerosol cap, she attempted to remove the cap with a screwdriver.
 The screwdriver punctured the can and it suddenly released all it contents into the room.
 A pilot light on a gas water heater ignited the propane/butane propellant and flammable solvents.
 The woman received severe burns on her legs and feet.

-Dr. Fox is a Certified Fire & Explosion Investigator who is also an aerosol expert.
-He made presentations at national societies on the fire and explosion hazards associated with aerosols and was the first to publish a peer-reviewed paper on aerosol failures.
-He now leads the field in the number of peer-reviewed papers on aerosol failures.
+Dr. Fox is also a Certified Fire & Explosion Investigator who is also an aerosol expert.
+He made presentations at national societies on the fire and explosion hazards associated with aerosols and has published several peer-reviewed, scientific papers on the failure of aerosols.